FreeKernelJS/generator-freekerneljs/README.md

     $ npm update -g generator-freekerneljs
 ```
 During installation, various configuration values can be set for your application.
-The generator wizard will prompt you for values, or you can leave all as default by pressing enter.
+The generator wizard will prompt you for values, or you can accept default by pressing enter.
 After the installation is complete you can still set these values manually.

 <img src="docs/images/freekerneljs-generator.png">

+Available configurations:
 - **Select a template**.
 Select which template you would like to use.
 For more details see [Templates](#templates) section above.
 - **Packages to be included**.
 Use arrows and spacebar to select which packages to inclued in your application.
 This can be managed later from bower.json file.
 - **Application name**.
 The name of the folder which contains the application, it will also be used as the name of the main module of the application in the JavaScript files.